GHASS19/Cowboy_Cigarettes_Time_Series_Case_Study/README.md

 ![image](https://user-images.githubusercontent.com/86930309/229015554-bc48e2f3-d8c5-480c-8cbe-8a95987b0625.png)

-- The ARIMA Model
+### - The ARIMA Model

-The ARIMA models are based around the idea that it's possible to predict the next value in a time series by using information about the most recent data points.
-The model also accounts for completely random data points that cannot be predicted.
+A. The ARIMA models are based around the idea that it's possible to predict the next value in a time series by using information about the most recent data points.

+B. The model also accounts for completely random data points that cannot be predicted.

-- Make a function to find the MSE of a single ARIMA model
+### - Make a function to find the MSE of a single ARIMA model

-- Make a function to evaluate the different ARIMA models with different p, d, and q values
+### - Make a function to evaluate the different ARIMA models with different p, d, and q values

-The best p,d, q parameters for our ARIMA model are 2, 1, 1 respectively.
+A. The best p,d, q parameters for our ARIMA model are 2, 1, 1 respectively.

-- Visualize the results:
+### - Visualize the results:

 ![image](https://user-images.githubusercontent.com/86930309/229018731-23605d59-e16d-4312-8419-73fdc1da02bb.png)

 Our Arima model fits the data pretty well.

-- Application: Forecasting
+### - Application: Forecasting

 This is a graph of of the ARIMA model predicting cigarette sales starting in December of 1960 with the original y variable: